twoerner/lpc32x0-utilities/README.md

 ------------------
 - this project uses cmake
-- assuming you want to build in a subdirectory under the main checkout called 'builddir', from the project's top-level directory, run:
+- assuming you want to build in a subdirectory under the main checkout called `builddir`, from the project's top-level directory, run:

 ```
 $ mkdir builddir